isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 administrator must shut down one of the servers and rely on the failover mechanism to force the online server to transition to the ``partner-down`` state, where it starts serving all DHCP clients.
-Once the hook library on the first server is upgraded to a current version, the ``ha-maintenance-start`` command can be used to upgrade the second server.
+Once the hook library on the first server is upgraded to a current version, the :isccmd:`ha-maintenance-start` command can be used to upgrade the second server.

 In such a case, shut down the server running the old version.
-Next, send the ``ha-maintenance-start`` command to the server that has been upgraded.
+Next, send the :isccmd:`ha-maintenance-start` command to the server that has been upgraded.
 This server should immediately transition to the ``partner-down`` state as it cannot communicate with its offline partner.
 In the ``partner-down`` state the first (upgraded) server will respond to all DHCP requests, allowing the administrator